andrie/surveydata/README.md

 This package solves the problem by creating a new class, `surveydata`, and keeping the questions as an attribute of this class.
-Whenever you do a subsetting operation, the metadata stays intact.
+Whenever you do a subset operation, the metadata stays intact.

 In addition, the metadata knows if a question consists of a single column, or multiple columns.
-When doing subsetting on the question name, the resulting object can be either a single column or multiple columns.
+When creating a subset on the question name, the resulting object can be either a single column or multiple columns.

 ``` r
 library(surveydata)